 Add your potatoes to the pan and toss ’em good to coat them in the garlic oil.
 I know it doesn’t seem like it but the heat is pretty high because this process happens in under 2 minutes!

-Next, the parsley…I just break it up with my hands and toss it in …. and a tsp of dry tarragon, which is optional.
+Next, the parsley…I just tear it up with my hands and toss it in …. and a tsp of dry tarragon, which is optional.
 You don’t really need it in this dish, I just wanted to try the combination.

 Ta-daaahhhh!!
 Off the heat and into your